huaminghuangtw/Evergreen-Lists/README.md

 ## Support

-You can explore and download these lists at [huami.ng/lists](https://huami.ng/lists).
+You can explore and download these lists at [huami.ng/lists](https://huami.ng/lists) all shortcuts related to this project on [Shortcutomation](https://shortcutomation.com/gallery/evergreen-lists).
 If you find this project valuable, please consider supporting my work by [buying me a coffee](https://buymeacoffee.com/huaming.huang).

 ## Contribution